AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ManyBodyWavefunctions.md

 \rho(\br) = \frac{1}{2\pi m}.
 $$

 On the basis of this approximation, we conclude that the density is fixed at $1/m$ of the value we found for the $m=1$ case, which seems reasonable.
-The result applies where the density is non-zero, so we get a uniform droplet as before, this time of radius $\sqrt{2N/m}$. $1/m$ is called the __filling fraction__ of the state.
+The result applies where the density is non-zero, so we get a uniform droplet as before, this time of radius $\sqrt{2Nm}$. $1/m$ is called the __filling fraction__ of the state.

 Although we ignored the effect of summing over all configuration of the particles in the partition function (i.e. we ignored the contribution of entropy to the free energy), it turns out that this effect can be ignored in the large $N$ limit.

-It's useful to ask how a typical configuration of particles looks.

 ### Fractional Charge